-- Notify emergency services Utilise site emergency contact numbers and send another employee to find a First Aid Officer - First aid officers in conjunction with the area supervisor will;

-- o Clear the immediate area - Apply first aid as appropriate and qualified - o Assist emergency services officers if required - It may be the case that a medical emergency arises as a side effect of another emergency, e.g. an explosion causes injuries and the need to evacuate.
+- Notify emergency services Utilise site emergency contact numbers and send another employee to find a First Aid Officer - First aid officers in conjunction with the area supervisor will. - Clear the immediate area - Apply first aid as appropriate and qualified - Assist emergency services officers if required - It may be the case that a medical emergency arises as a side effect of another emergency, e.g. an explosion causes injuries and the need to evacuate.
 In these cases, efforts should be directed at isolating the cause of the emergency, preventing further casualties through evacuation and attending to those who have already been injured.
-Note: moving or evacuating casualties should be a last resort but may be necessary - Defibrillators are located in the site medic office and at the switchyards office, these will be marked on location drawings to be posted on walls of buildings.
+Note: moving or evacuating casualties should be a last resort but may be necessary - Should a medical emergency develop within an area of restricted access, such as in a pit, RMU, trench, or similar area, the medic shall attend and stabilise the patient until emergency services arrive, who will then coordinate patient movement.
+Badly injured persons shall not be moved unless it is being done to remove them from a dangerous area, in which case they shall be moved the minimum distance possible.
+The site is close to, and accessible to, emergency services, and these personnel are best placed to decide upon, and carry out, appropriate rescue from these areas when they arrive on the scene.